mitkox/AzureTerraformWorkshop/challenges/01-connectingtoazure/README.md

 Plan: 2 to add, 0 to change, 0 to destroy.
 ```

-> CAUTION: This is not what we want!
+> **CAUTION:** This is not what we want!
+You already have those resources created so we need to import them to let Terraform know.

 ### Import the Resource Group